TorZidan/Modern-replacement-of-DEC-H750-power-supply-for-PDP11-machines/README.md

 See them [Here](./DEC_H740_PSU_Documentation.pdf#page=5), Pages 9 and 10.
 They are:

 - +5V at 15A max, to ICs.
-- +15V at 1A max, to I/O (communication) cirquits.
+- +15V at 1A max, to I/O (communication) circuits.
 - -15V at 7A max, to core memory.
 - Note: the two fans run at 120V AC; they are not powered by the power supply.